IBM/dbb/WaziDeploy/zDeploy/test/README.md

    - `WAZI_DEPLOY_CONFIG_FILE` path
 1. For Ansible deployments, also configure:
    - `ZOS_ENVIRONMENT`: Target host from your inventory
-   - `DEPLOY_CFG_HOME`: Path to your deployment configuration repository

 **Note**: The configuration file is sourced by all test scripts, ensuring consistent settings across test cases.